 However, employers offering (or planning to offer) a group coverage HRA should work with their broker to confirm that their group health insurance plan, combined with the HRA, meets all health reform requirements.

 Other Types of Health Reimbursement Arrangements (HRAs)In addition to Integrated HRAs, HRAs are used in the following ways:

-Limited-Purpose HRAs (ex: dental only, vision only)
+- Limited-Purpose HRAs (ex: dental only, vision only

-Questions about group coverage HRAs?
+Do you have questions about group coverage HRAs?
 Leave a question below and we'll help answer it.